 Isn’t the DutchReview office at PLNT?
 It sure is!
-And you might have spotted the rooftop in our insta-stories and posts (we might be a little bias but it is honestly one of the best views Leiden in the city).
+And you might have spotted the rooftop in our insta-stories and posts (we might be a little biased but it is honestly one of the best views of Leiden in the city).

 The Roof at PLNT is a unique place in the heart of the city and in the middle of the Singelpark.
 It is covered with beautiful flowers and greenery and boasts stunning views over Leiden and yes, even a chicken coop!
 Dutch innovation is also put to test on the roof.
 For example, plans are in the works to make the roof retain rain water and for plants to generate electricity.

 There are events coming up regularly, and whenever there’s good weather (aka no rain) – then the rooftop is opened from two o’clock in the afternoon.
 Both at the roof and the indoor ‘binnentuin’ have plenty of healthy and delicious options and prices are very economical.
 Given the fact you might just run into us, doesn’t that make a trip here worth it in and of itself?!

 A big terrace, but also plenty of seating indoors, located near the station, a good offering of drinks and some straight-forward-and-delicious stuff on the menu.
 ‘Stadscafe Van der Werff‘ is always a good idea to go if you’re looking for a place to eat or drink in Leiden.
 Pretty tasty stuff to be had too as you can see on the following pics:

 Cityhall is located in the center of Leiden, right at – you guessed it – the cityhall of Leiden (which is something you need to see in Leiden anyways).
 It has a beautiful terrace, a big indoor area and loads of excellent Italian food to enjoy.
 Cityhall also has plenty of drinking options available as well on their menu, so this one could have also easily been under the ‘where to drink in Leiden’ tab.